pavilion-PAVILION

 appreciate their importance and made them part of his subsequent

-A contemporary newspaper article provides a list of statues then visible in the two studios: "In the hall right of the antechamber stands a figure from the Arany monument for Nagykőrös, the Old Sheppard, newly finished by the master, along with a bust of Count Gyula Széchenyi.
+A contemporary newspaper article provides a list of statues then visible in the two studios of Stróbl: "In the hall right of the antechamber stands a figure from the Arany monument for Nagykőrös, the Old Sheppard, newly finished by the master, along with a bust of Count Gyula Széchenyi.
 Here is Gusztáv Keletis funerary monument, still in the making, Miklós Izsós bust, and a bear struggling with a

 mouflon—a faithful likeness of the bear killed by Prince Henry of Prussia this winter at the Betlér hunt.
 There is also a boars head; the latter two statues will be items of interest at the coming international hunting exposition of Vienna.